-At more than 35,000 square miles of temperate rainforest, islands, and deep fjords, Southeast Alaska is massive in scale and abundant in fish and wildlife.
-The 35 isolated communities here are unique & independent, most being reachable only by boat and plane.
-In a place where economies and sustenance is closely linked to nature, the stewardship of productive lands and the restoration of the patchwork of urban areas, forests impacted by industrial logging, waters impacted by mining, etc. is incredibly important.
+With more than 35,000 square miles of temperate rainforest, islands, and deep fjords, Southeast Alaska is massive in scale and abundant in fish and wildlife.
+The 35 isolated communities here are unique & independent, and most are reachable only by boat or plane.
+In a place where economies and sustenance are closely linked to nature, stewardship of healthy lands and restoration of the patchwork of urban areas, forests impacted by industrial logging, and waters affected by mining are incredibly important.
 Here in Southeast Alaska, the environment defines our communities and way of life, and this is the reason our work is so important.
-With such a huge regional scope and diversity of communities, prioritizing our work requires careful evaluation of:
+Given the regional scope and diversity of communities, prioritizing our work requires careful evaluation of:

 - Watershed Need